It is a calcium channel blocker medication used most often to treat high blood pressure, angina, and Raynaud’s phenomenon.

 By relaxing and widening the small arteries around the body, Nifedipine reduces the resistance that the heart must press to pump blood around the body.

-This reduces the pressure inside the blood vessels, which means that it can reduce high blood pressure .
+This reduces the pressure inside the blood vessels, reducing high blood pressure.

 When there is less resistance in the arteries, the heart does not need to work so hard to pump blood around the body.
 Nifedipine also relaxes and widens the arteries that supply blood and oxygen to the heart muscle.

-This allows Nifedipine to avoid painful angina attacks that can occur when the heart does not get enough oxygen for the job it is doing.
+This allows Nifedipine to avoid painful angina attacks when the heart does not get enough oxygen for its job.

 How does it work in the heart?